Comunitea/external_ecommerce_modules/website_seo_settings/README.rst

     * $oe_product_tag_link_decoration
     * $link-hover-color

+For carousel image control you can define yours via bootstrap_overriden file:
+    * $carousel-control-color
+    * $carousel-control-color-hover
+    * $carousel-control-width

 Sitemap.xml
 ~~~~~~~~~~~
 * Improve and update the sitemap.xml file in the root path of the website.